-Section 8: Establishing Baseline Conditions
+Section 8: Establishing Baseline Conditions (applicable through the 24/25 Delivery Year)

 Welcome to the Establishing Baseline Conditions section of the PJM Manual for Energy Efficiency Measurement and Verification.
 In this section, you will find the following information:

 - A description of general requirements for all EE Resources on establishing, measuring and reporting baseline (see "Baseline Requirements for All EE Resources"). - A description of requirements for EE Resources involving new construction or major renovations on establishing, measuring and reporting baseline (see "Baseline Requirements for EE Resources involving New Construction or Major Renovations").